 2. Anthony practiced law with his father for over 20 years before he joined Montagna Klein Camden LLP.
 Anthony’s father was a retired Captain from the Naval Reserves and former Judge Advocate General (JAG).
 Anthony Montagna, Jr. taught Anthony everything about the division of military pensions, Survivor Benefit Plans (SBP), Thrift Savings Plans (TSP), and Leave and Earning Statements (LES).
 With the knowledge he acquired from working with his father, Anthony is ready to tackle your divorce, custody and support issues.

-3. For over 26 years, Anthony has defended military and civilian individuals charged with serious crimes.
+3. Since 1993, Anthony has defended military and civilian individuals charged with serious crimes.
 He has won countless driving under the influence, reckless driving and traffic cases.
 As an attorney who has successfully represented individuals charged with murder, abduction, strangulation, rape, robbery, and drug crimes, Anthony is well known for his aggressive representation and complete preparation in defending his clients.
 Additionally, Anthony has successfully obtained large settlements and trial verdicts for his clients, who were injured in serious automobile, motorcycle, and trucking accidents.
 When you need a lawyer who thinks outside of the box and obtains great results, call Anthony today.

 What are the intoxicated related offenses?
 Driving While intoxicated Section 18.2-266 Five ways to convict: